 In that case, we create a so-called "uninstrumented entity" together with the relationship with the instrumented one.
 It is displayed in the service map for the instrumented entity.
 We provide clear instructions to instrument it, displayed with just clicking over the entity.

 Connections between entities are automatically created by New Relic based on what we can infer from your telemetry.
 For example, when two services that communicate using HTTP are instrumented with New Relic, we infer a "calls/called-by" relationship between them.

-When viewing a specific entity in either the New Relic Explorer, Navigator, or Lookout, you can see its Related entities in the entity's mini overview.
+When viewing an entity in the entity explorer, Navigator, and Lookout views, you can see its Related entities in the right pane.
 This gives a visualization of the various entities connected directly to the current entity.
 You can quickly view important metrics for these related entities and navigate from one entity to another, through all the connected parts of your stack.

-Learn more about how entities are related with our NerdGraph API.
+Learn how to dig deeper into entity relationships with our NerdGraph API.